Top Baby Names In Australia 2020

-These two most popular picks haven’t budged since last year!
+These two most popular picks haven’t budged since last year, with parents once again opting for 'Strong' and 'Safe' baby names.
 In fact, Charlotte has been crowned the number one baby girl’s most of the last decade, overtaking Olivia in 2015 (the year Princess Charlotte was born.
 Coincidence?) and reigning supreme every year since.
 Oliver has also been a consistent choice over the last decade, with seven straight years in the top spot, since overtaking Jack in 2013.

 While the numbers vary slightly, the top 10 girls’ names haven’t changed over the last 12 months.

 The top girls' names in Australia for 2020 are: